-With respect to the report of the directors, we also considered whether the disclosures required by the Companies Act 2014 have been included.
+With respect to the directors' report, we also considered whether the disclosures required by the Companies Act 2014 have been included.

-Based on the responsibilities described above and our work undertaken in the course of the audit, ISAs (Ireland) and the Companies Act 2014 require us to also report certain opinions and matters as described below.
+Based on the responsibilities described above and our work undertaken in the course of the audit, ISAs (Ireland) and the Companies Act 2014 require us to also report certain opinions and matters as described below:

-- In our opinion, based on the work undertaken in the course of the audit, the information given in the report of the directors for the year ended 31 December 2019 is consistent with the financial statements and has been prepared in accordance with applicable legal requirements. - Based on our knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the report of the directors.
+- In our opinion, based on the work undertaken in the course of the audit, the information given in the directors' report for the year ended 31 December 2020 is consistent with the financial statements and has been prepared in accordance with applicable legal requirements. - Based on our knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the directors' report.

-Responsibilities for the financial statements and the audit Responsibilities of the directors for the financial statements
+Responsibilities for the financial statements and the audit

+Responsibilities of the directors for the financial statements